ChrisSchneider/SwipeControls/README.md

 ![Example](http://i50.tinypic.com/2rdusqr.png)

 EKSwipeSlider provides a slider similar to `UISlider`.
-When the overlay is displayed, it is moved on the x-axis to the left or right depending on the value of the slider.
+It provides a shortcut to perform quick tasks such as changing the volume.
+When tapped it is recommended to display a full-featured popover.

 ![Example](http://i48.tinypic.com/24g6sjr.png)

-When displayed the slider adjusts its position depending on the value.
+When displayed the slider adjusts its position on the x-axis depending on the value.
 The orange points represent the touch points.

 ## Swipe Menu